tuhinbasu/Kickstarter_mysql_project/README.md

   * successful: Fully funded or surpassed the goal.
   * failed: Did not meet the funding goal.
   * canceled: Campaign ended prematurely by the creator.
-  * live: Campaign still ongoing (if any live campaigns exist in the dataset).
 14. backers: The total number of individuals who pledged money to support the project.
 15. country: The country of the project creator, indicating where the campaign originated.</p>